CM Bommai receives MBBS student who returned from Ukraine | www.lokmattimes.com

 CM Bommai receives MBBS student who returned from Ukraine

-Karnataka Chief Minister Basavaraj Bommai received an MBBS student named Chaitra Saunshi who returned home from Ukraine via Poland at Hubli Airport on Sunday.
+Karnataka Chief Minister Basavaraj Bommai received an MBBS student named Chaitra Saunchi who returned home from Ukraine via Poland at Hubli Airport on Sunday.

-Karnataka Chief Minister Basavaraj Bommai received an MBBS student named Chaitra Saunshi who returned home from Ukraine via Poland at Hubli Airport on Sunday.
+Karnataka Chief Minister Basavaraj Bommai received an MBBS student named Chaitra Saunchi who returned home from Ukraine via Poland at Hubli Airport on Sunday.

 She is a native of Yarguppi village in the Dharwad district.
 She was evacuated from Ukraine under the ongoing 'Operation Ganga'.